 Our business, brand, reputation, and ability to attract and retain customers depend upon the satisfactory performance, reliability, and availability of our platform, which in turn, with respect to our SaaS offering, OTTO, depend upon the availability of the internet and our third-party service providers.
-To meet the growing market demands for our platform, we migrated our key applications and data to the cloud-based infrastructure services provided by Amazon Web Services ("AWS").
+To meet the growing market demands for our platform, we migrated our key applications and data to the cloud-based infrastructure services provided by Amazon Web Services ("AWS") and have fully shut down both of our data centers.
 Consequently, our primary servers are hosted in AWS-operated data centers.
-While AWS plays a crucial role in our infrastructure, a portion of our servers are still located in third-party data center facilities operated by Digital Realty in the United States and EcoRacks in Eindhoven.
-We anticipate shutting down these remaining servers in the second half of 2023.

 As we continue to validate the migration of third-party data centers to cloud-based infrastructure services, we may discover new information such as loss or corruption of data, service interruptions, increased cyber threats and activity, and unanticipated expenses, including increased costs of implementation which may affect our business.
-As we increase our reliance on cloud-based infrastructure services, our products and services will become increasingly reliant on continued access to, and the continued stability, reliability, and flexibility of, AWS' cloud-based infrastructure.
+As we increase our reliance on cloud-based infrastructure services, our products and services will become increasingly reliant on continued access to, and the continued stability, reliability of, AWS' cloud-based infrastructure.
 We may in the future be unable to secure additional cloud hosting capacity on commercially reasonable terms or at all.
 If AWS increases its pricing terms, terminates or seeks to terminate our contractual relationship or changes or interprets their terms of service or policies in a manner that is unfavorable, we may be required to transfer to another provider and may incur significant costs and experience service interruptions.